Sleepytale Logo

 Manhattan Toy and Hape round out a strong baby shelf.
 Manhattan Toy makes classic grasping toys like the Skwish and Winkel, soft, safe, and perfect for tiny hands learning to hold and mouth, while Hape offers well crafted wooden grasping and first stacking toys.
 Both keep things simple and screen free, exactly what a baby this age needs.

 Grasping toys like these build the earliest coordination through real, hands on play, led by the baby.
-Sleepytale shares that calm, follow the child spirit in a different form: when playtime is over, Cleo's soft, screen off lullabies help settle a baby toward sleep, and later become stories and lessons your child chooses themselves.
+Sleepytale shares that calm, follow the child spirit as a friend rather than an object: when playtime is over, Cleo's soft, screen off lullabies help settle a baby toward sleep, and in the years after she is the one making the stories, musicals, rhymes, lessons, and conversations your child asks for.

 How to Choose Montessori Baby Toys